ak22shay/bostonhousepricing/README.md

 - HEROKU_APP_NAME
 - HEROKU_EMAIL

-Once all the above steps are performed, application will be tun on a cloud environment.
+Once all the above steps are performed, application will run on a cloud environment.